weebney/tachyon/docs/content/_index.md

 Tachyon could be considered an alternative to projects like [instant.page](https://archive.ph/mWmJA), which offer a similar feature set.
 That being said, Tachyon has some serious advantages compared to other similar projects.

-To get an idea at a glance, **Tachyon improves your website's speed up to 5x more and is 4.3x smaller compared to instant.page**.
+To get an idea at a glance, **Tachyon improves your website's speed significantly more than instant.page yet is 4.1x smaller**.

-Tachyon is built with the principle of simplicity at its core- it's a spiritual successor to instant.page with the goal of achieving the same results with a smaller footprint and more legible, robust code.
+Tachyon's code is incredibly simple yet robust, leading to its small size and ease of maintenance and extensibility.
+It is also extremely easy to set up, and can be fully configured and deployed in one minute or less with virtually no impact on bundle size.
+Other alternatives may have these traits, but none have all of them or implement them in a robust way- this was the sole objective of Tachyon's development.

 ### Advanced Configuration